TurniXXD/meowio/README.md

 - Multitenancy blogging engine allows multiple tenants to use the same backend and deploy their own blog
 - Tenant first sends request for creation to backend with credentials.
 Tenant is also given single owner user, that he can use to access his blog with management privileges.
 His user is not given a role, that would require column with same records for all users except one, but his ownership is checked by verifying same ceredentials for tenant and user on login request.

+## Setup

+- Copy or rename the `.env.example` files in client and server
+- Start DB container `docker-compose up -d`
+- Install packages `pnpm i`
+- Run the client and the server concurrently in watch mode `pnpm start`
+- Server will automatically create database schema, run seed after it is initialized `cd server && pnpm db:seed`

 - To sign in as owner use these credentials

 ``` txt